 The aggregate calculation process involves selecting a student’s three best-performing subjects (with scaled marks out of 20) and a “flexible option”.
 This option can be another subject, credits from Recognised Studies, or a mix.
 SATAC will work out the option that gives each student the highest possible aggregate before ranking them against each other to calculate the ATAR.

 The SACE system can be quite complex, and understanding what's going on can be very daunting for new students and parents.
-If you ever need some assistance with SACE studies or subject specific help, KIS Academics tutors have a thorough understanding of their subjects and can assist in understanding curriculum requirements.
-Our tutors are able to provide materials and teaching on how to prepare for SACE assessments.
-Learn about our SACE tutoring and book a free study skills consultation with a KIS Academics tutor here.
+If you ever need some assistance with SACE studies or subject-specific help, KIS Academics tutors have a thorough understanding of their subjects and can assist in understanding curriculum requirements.
+Our online tutors are able to provide materials and teaching on how to prepare for SACE assessments.
+Learn about our SACE tutoring and book a free study skills consultation with a KIS Academics online tutor.

 Written by KIS Academics Tutor and State Consultant for South Australia (SACE), Yumeng Liu.
 You can view Yumeng's profile here and request her as a tutor.